-It feels like yesterday that you opened the doors to your cute-as-button, make-us-want-an-awning cafe.
+Dear Lamkin Lane, it feels like yesterday that you opened the doors to your cute-as-button, make-us-want-an-awning cafe.
 But it wasn’t.
 We’ve actually been sipping on your brews for years and years.
 It needs to be said though, that it feels like we’ve always known you and now, we can’t imagine life without you.
-Thank you for pouring one of the best coffees on the Sunshine Coast.
+Thank you for pouring one of the best (and prettiest) coffees on the Sunshine Coast.

-Surf and coffee go hand in hand like Tay Tay and her girl squad.
-If you’re in Coolum or heading there for the waves, save yourself for a hit from specialty roasters Padre Coffee at Compound.
+Surf and coffee go hand in hand like Friday nights and espresso martinis.
+If you’re in Coolum or heading there for the waves, save yourself for a caffeine hit from specialty roasters Padre Coffee at Compound.
 Tucked a street back from Coolum’s main drag, Compound’s four walls provide a gallery-like space for not only a mean espresso bar but, vintage surf threads, relic boards, and free-flowing casual banter.
 Start your day right, start your day here.

 Criminal Coffee Company